-We further apply SAFEgress to analyze the effects of different exit sign arrangements on egress performance.
-Figure 8 shows the floor layout of a museum that consists of several exhibition halls with four main exits (the entrance, the north exit, the west exit, and the café exit).
-The floor space is populated with a total of 360 agents who have medium level of familiarity and have no prior knowledge of exits.
-They exit the floor by following the cue from floor objects.
-We model different exit sign arrangement with the same building model to trigger different navigation patterns of the agents.
-The effects of signage arrangements on evacuation outcomes are compared by (1) changing the number of exit signs and (2) rearranging the orientation of the exit signs.
+We further apply SAFEgress to analyze the effects of different exit sign arrangements on egress 414 415 performance.
+Figure 8 shows the floor layout of a museum which consists of several exhibition halls with four main exits (the entrance, the north exit, the west exit, and the café exit).
+The floor space is populated 416 with a total of 360 agents who have medium level of familiarity and have no prior knowledge of exits.
+They 417 exit the floor by following the cue from floor objects.
+We model different exit sign arrangement with the 418 same building model to trigger different navigation patterns of the agents.
+The effects of signage 419 420 arrangements on evacuation outcomes are compared by: (1) changing the number of exit signs and (2) rearranging the orientation of the exit signs.
+421